habedi/PracticalMachineLearning/README.md

 * [Bokeh](https://bokeh.pydata.org/en/latest/): An interactive high-level data visualization library
 * [Matplotlib](https://matplotlib.org/): A very powerful data visualization library, More low-level than other visualization libs
 * [Graph tool](https://graph-tool.skewed.de/): A very fast and powerful library for working with graphs in Python, It's developed on top of Boost C++ libraries so consequently it's very efficient
-* [NetworkX](https://networkx.github.io/): A Python module for Complex Network modeling and analysis, Very easy-to-use but may be slow on times becasue it's in pure Python
+* [NetworkX](https://networkx.github.io/): A Python module for Complex Network modeling and analysis, Very easy-to-use but may be slow on times because it's in pure Python
-* [TensorFlow](https://github.com/tensorflow/tensorflow): Low-level library for creating deep artificial neural networks, works both on cpu and gpu, Usually you use TF in conjuction with a library with higher level API exposing TF's functionalies like Keras
+* [TensorFlow](https://github.com/tensorflow/tensorflow): Low-level library for creating deep artificial neural networks, works both on CPU and GPU, Usually you use TF in conjunction with a library with higher level API exposing TF's functionalities like Keras
 * [Keras](https://keras.io/): "Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano" - Keras's website
 * [NLTK](http://www.nltk.org/)
 * [Pattern](https://www.clips.uantwerpen.be/pattern)